Best Podcast Equipment in 2026: Beginner to Pro Setups

 A collage of high-quality podcasting equipment including microphones, headphones, and audio interfaces.

-Starter (Under $150) Samson Q2U (USB/XLR) Direct USB (upgrade to XLR later) Beginners, portable, simple View on Amazon →
+Starter (Under $150) Samson Q2U (USB/XLR) Direct USB (upgrade to XLR later) Beginners, travel, simple setup View on Amazon →

-Before you pick a mic, two upgrades improve audio more than anything else: accurate monitoring and a treated room.
+Before you obsess over microphones: two upgrades improve audio more than anything else—

 1) Hear Everything: Studio Monitor Headphones